 San Francisco, CA

 For more information, contact John Franklin at 415-421-2926 x314 or firstname.lastname@example.org.

 MHASF holds a weekly drop-in support group for individuals who have hoarding and cluttering challenges.

 MHASF holds trainings for service providers, community organizations, family members, nurses and others who work with those who compulsive hoard.

 MHASF coordinates efforts to reduce the eviction of people who compulsively hoard through the San Francisco Task Force on Compulsive Hoarding.

 MHASF offers information and referrals for compulsive hoarding.

 MHASF offers on-site or telephone fee-for-service consulting to other non-profits and local governments on how to set up hoarding programs and bring stakeholders together to reduce eviction and homelessness due to compulsive hoarding.
-For more information about MHASF consulting services call Mark Salazar at 415-421-2926 ext.
-317.
+For more information about MHASF consulting services call ICHC Program Manager John Franklin at 415-421-2926 ext.
+314.